Antonio Enríquez Gómez

-Antonio Enríquez Gómez (c.
-1601c.
-1661), Spanish dramatist, poet and novelist of Spanish-Jewish origin, was known in the early part of his career as Enríque Enríquez de Paz.
+Antonio Enríquez Gómez (Cuenca 1601 - Seville 1663), Spanish dramatist, poet and novelist of Spanish-Jewish origin, was known in the early part of his career as Enríque Enríquez de Paz.
 Furthermore, certain of his works feature the alternate spelling Antonio Henrique Gómez.

+Life

-Born into a family of Conversos at Segovia, Gómez entered the Spanish Army, where he obtained a Captaincy.
+Born into a family of Conversos at Cuenca, Gómez entered the Spanish Army, where he obtained a Captaincy.
 Captain Gómez was suspected of Crypto-Judaism, or being, "a Marrano", and fled to France about 1636.
-He adopted the name Antonio Enríquez Gómez, and became major-domo to King Louis XIII of France, to whom he dedicated Luis dado de Dios 4 Anna (Paris, 1645).
+He adopted the name Antonio Enríquez Gómez, and became major-domo to King Louis XIII, to whom he dedicated Luis dado de Dios 4 Anna (Paris, 1645).